Pokimane

+Early life

+Imane Anys was born in Morocco on 14 May 1996.
+Her parents were academics.
+Her mother has Berber ancestry.
+Her parents immigrated to Quebec, Canada, when she was four years old.
+She grew up in St. Catharines, Ontario.
+She stated she speaks "two and a half" languages: English, French and Moroccan Arabic.
+French is her first language as she studied in a French school and it is also a language spoken in Morocco.

+While she described Moroccan Arabic proficiency as "a little bit", she continues to improve.
+She learned English at school.
+In middle school, Anys began playing massively multiplayer online games such as MapleStory and Endless Online, where she focused on customization and socializing with other players.
+Anys studied chemical engineering at McMaster University but later dropped out to pursue her streaming career full-time.

 Career

 Twitch streaming

 Anys created her Twitch account in June 2013.
-She began streaming later that year with a $250 PC she bought off a classified website after she reached Platinum rank in League of Legends.
+She began streaming later that year with a $250 PC she bought after reaching Platinum rank in League of Legends.
 The name Pokimane is a portmanteau of Pokémon and her name, Imane.

 She gained 450,000 followers on Twitch in 2017, earning her account a place within the 100 most followed on the platform.
 As a result of her account's rise on the platform in 2017, the Shorty Awards named her as the Best Twitch Streamer of the year.
 The Shorty Awards detailed that her gameplay and commentary on the popular game League of Legends propelled her to popularity on Twitch.
 Anys had a cameo appearance in a League of Legends trailer announcing a new game mode.

 Anys has been known to stream gameplay and commentary of Fortnite, which she first streamed as part of a sponsorship.
 At E3 in 2018, Epic Games, the developers of Fortnite, arranged a pro–am event.
 The event paired streamers with mainstream celebrities in a match of Fortnite's Battle Royale mode; Anys was paired with rapper Desiigner but shortly before the event, he was replaced with basketball player Josh Hart.
 In mid-March 2019, Anys addressed her declining amount of Fortnite streams, stating that she needed to "think about what I like or dislike about the content that I've been making."

 Tech news website Digital Trends detailed that Anys frequently interacts with her audience and described her "laidback but enthusiastic personality" as "perfectly suited to long-form streams."
 Aside from streaming gaming content, Anys also podcasts and streams miscellaneous real-world moments.